 Despite the instability, Duke insists it hasn’t overly affected her ability to attack a racecourse.

 “I’ve switched bikes a lot in the last four years,” she admitted.
 “The beginning of the season is always a bit harder because of this.
 Usually it only takes me a few rides to get adjusted.
 My last two bikes – the Alchemy and the Marin – are fairly similar in size and angles so this made it much easier.
 With my Alchemy I took a lot of the measurements from my Cannondale and tweaked them just a bit.
 So all in all, my bikes haven’t been too different.”

 Duke may have stumbled into some fortuitous timing, however.
-On the whole, Marin are enjoying a resurgence in terms of product and their carbon fibre Cortina T3 CX Pro is all new for this season with modern features such as a tapered head tube, PressFit 30 bottom bracket shell, internal cable routing, and lightweight tube-to-tube construction – not to mention hydraulic disc brakes that are well suited to Duke's skill set.
-The company's similarly fresh collection of mountain bikes should cater to Duke's intentions to jump into the enduro scene next season too.
+On the whole, Marin is enjoying a resurgence in terms of product and its carbon fiber Cortina T3 CX Pro is all new for this season with modern features such as a tapered head tube, PressFit 30 bottom bracket shell, internal cable routing, and lightweight tube-to-tube construction – not to mention hydraulic disc brakes that are well suited to Duke’s skill set.
+The company’s similarly fresh collection of mountain bikes should cater to Duke’s intentions to jump into the enduro scene next season too.

 Marin looks to have done good work on its all-new Cortina T3 CX Pro

 “Although fairly similar in measurements and angles, my Marin and my Alchemy ride differently,” said Duke.
 “The Marin’s bottom bracket is much stiffer so I am getting much more power transfer.
 The low bottom bracket gives me great control in the corners and this is where I like to excel.
 The bike is light and responsive – just what I need for my snappy riding style.”